leptix/leptix/README.md

 ## What is this crate?

-leptos_primitives is a port of [radix-ui's primitives component library](https://github.com/radix-ui/primitives) for the [leptos](https://github.com/leptos-rs/leptos) full-stack framework for web development; everything is essentially ported one-to-one.
+leptos_primitives is a port of [radix-ui's primitives component library](https://github.com/radix-ui/primitives) for the [leptos](https://github.com/leptos-rs/leptos) full-stack web framework; everything is essentially ported one-to-one.

 ## Installation